 Rock out.
 Repurposing a washboard is one thing, but recycled musical instruments are formed from plenty of items salvaged from landfills.
 Examples include a gas-can guitar, a milk-urn bass, trash can drums, empty water jugs, barrels, and brooms.
 Talk about a distinct sound!

 Precycle.
+One of our favorite Earth Day projects as well as an every day practice.
 Make lunches less wasteful by bringing a container and reusing it.
 Cut down on packaging waste and see tips on choosing reusable straws.

 Go on a Scavenger Hunt.
 We’ve put together a great sample list to have a great recycling scavenger hunt, complete with ways to even earn extra cash while you’re on it.

 Get creative.
 Use these other Recycling Projects in Under 5 Minutes, in what we refer to as Recycling Quickies.